Physicians Research Associates, LLC

 We have been performing studies, assisting in the testing and development of new diabetes medications for over 20 years.
 Some of the major advancements in diabetes therapy have been offered to and experienced by our patients, over the years.
 Physicians Research Associates, LLC, located in the NAED Lawrenceville office, is owned and operated by Dr. David Arkin, Dr. Ola Odugbesan, Dr. David Shore, Dr. Aparna Mahakala, Dr. Peter Lu and Dr. Ketan Goswami.
-They are assisted by two Research Coordinators Karla Wardell CRC, Research Manager and Carolyn Paulus CRC, CMA.
+They are assisted by Research Coordinators Karla Wardell CRC, Research Manager and Cindy Kirven, CRC, CMA.
 All studies are conducted under the guidelines of Good Clinical Practices (GCPs), under Institutional Review Board (IRB) oversight, and according to the rules and regulations of the FDA.

 We are a dedicated multi-therapeutic research facility established to provide our patients cutting-edge therapies and access to leading research studies, while ensuring compassionate care for our volunteers.